Clydebank 0

 Hamilton Accies3-0Forfar Ath

-Stenhousemuir2-6Queen of South
+Stenhousemuir2-6Queen of the South

 Stranraer2-1Alloa Athletic